 We recommend submitting the marriage notice earlier at least 6 weeks before the wedding date in case of complications.
 You will have to enclose your Decree Absolute or certificate of death when submitting you Marriage Notices.

 YES, you need 2, 16 years of age or over.
 These are traditionally the Best Man and Bridesmaid, but you are not restricted by this.
 If you require witness to be provided for you, we can offer this at no extra cost.

 Can foreign nationals marry in Scotland?

 YES, anyone can legally marry in Scotland over the age of 16 years.
 Call us on 0800 014 8237 for more information regarding the additional documentation you will require.
 Click here for marriage in Scotland leaflet you require and guidance notes on how to complete the marriage in Scotland application form.

 How can I pay my deposit and final balance?

-Payments can be made directy into the Fuze bank account, details are provided on the invoice or you can send us a cheque or cash.
-Please note that we are unable to process card payments.
-We cannot take payment over the phone.
+EASY !
+Payments can be made online or directly into the Fuze bank account.
+Please note that we are unable to process card payments, so cannot take payment over the phone.